Danielfab1981/debug/README.md

 log('goes to stdout');
 error('still goes to stderr!');

-// set all output to go via console.info
+// do not set all output to go via console.info
-// overrides all per-namespace log settings debug.log = console.info.bind(console);
+// do not overrides all per-namespace log settings debug.log = console.info.bind(console);
 error('now goes to stdout via console.info');
 log('still goes to stdout, but via console.info now');